 Admitted as avocat à la Cour, Luxembourg, 2004

 Maîtrise, Business Law, University of Strasbourg, 2000

-"Luxembourg chapter", International Capital Markets Review, Law Business Research, 2011 and 2012 (co-author)
+"The International Capital Markets Review", First to Sixth Edition, Law Business Research, 2016 (co-author)

 "Challenges under the Transparency Directive for issuers of debt securities", Capital Markets Law Journal, Oxford University Press, Vol. 6, No. 4, October 2011 (co-author)